 We understand sometime things happen.
 Your phone might die when you are out with your child mowing or you might just have forgotten to take a picture at that lawn, it happens and that’s ok.
 That lawn will count still.
 BUT when you say we mowed 5,10 or even 50 lawns and didn’t get any pictures at all (trust me we have heard this many times), those lawns WILL NOT COUNT.
 Think of it as homework, when you don’t submit it to your teacher, you don’t get credit for it.
 All we ask is for your to just document each lawn with the pictures .
 A before & after photo, a picture of your child in action & also a picture of your child and the home owner if they are up to it, if not , just a photo of your child in the yard once they are done.

-No!
-Kid must wait until they receive their shirt, safety glasses and ear protection in the mail.
-They must been worn at all times
+No, children must wait until they receive their shirt, safety glasses, and ear protection in the mail before participating.
+It is essential that these items are worn at all times during the challenge.

 Yes, if your kid prefers electric equipment they will receive that .

 When it comes to picking up trash, it encompasses collecting litter from public areas, roadside, parks, and similar locations.
 In order for your child’s trash pick-up to be counted, they must provide before and after photographs of the area where the trash was collected.
 Additionally, they should aim to gather a minimum of four large trash bags filled with garbage.